Unrefined Salt Is An Essential Part Of The Buteyko Method

-In 2008, when Thomas and I were packing for our first visit to Clinica Buteyko in Moscow, I started thinking about a present for Ludmila Buteyko.
+In 2008, when Thomas and I were packing for our first visit to the Buteyko Clinic in Moscow, I started thinking about a present for Ludmila Buteyko.
 Offering a little present as a symbol of goodwill is a part of the Russian culture; nevertheless, I had never met Ludmila and had no clue what she was fond of.

 In a local health food store, I spotted a pretty container of Himalayan salt, which was still a novelty in the US.
 Thomas and I tried this salt and enjoyed its delightful taste.
 Still doubting my choice, I grabbed the container.

 During our first day at the Buteyko Clinic, I presented it to our mentor.
 Ludmila looked at this vessel of crumbly pink powder and raised her eyebrows.

 My voice faltered.
 “Salt… ancient, pure and rich of minerals.